Federation of Jewish Communities of Russia: History

+The FJCR was established in 1997 based on the globally centralized structure of the Chabad-Lubavitch Hasidic movement.
+The significance of the CJROAR and the FJCR increased sharply following the adoption of the new version of the Freedom of Conscience and Religious Associations law in 1997, which required local religious communities to obtain confirmation from a centralized structure for registration.
+The founding congress of the FJCR took place on November 15, 1999.
+The congress brought together representatives from 80 federal subjects of Russia.
+Greetings to the forum were sent by Russian president Boris Yeltsin and Israeli president Ezer Weizman.
+The congress was also attended by Vladislav Surkov and Valentina Matviyenko, who at that time held the positions of Deputy Chief of the Presidential Administration and Vice Prime Minister, respectively.
+As early as November 25, 1999, a meeting took place at the White House between Russia's prime minister Vladimir Putin and the leadership of the newly created FJCR.

 On June 13, 2000, 25 rabbis of the FJCR elected Berel Lazar as the group's leader and the Chief Rabbi of Russia, deepening a conflict with mainstream Orthodox and Reform Jewish groups in Russia that continued to recognize Adolf Shayevich as Chief Rabbi.
-Shayevich accused the Kremlin of meddling in internal Jewish affairs and favoring FJCR over the Vladimir Gusinsky-funded Russian Jewish Congress as the umbrella group of Russia's Jews.
+Shayevich accused the Kremlin of meddling in internal Jewish affairs and favoring the FJCR over the Vladimir Gusinsky-funded Russian Jewish Congress as the umbrella group of Russia's Jews.
 Gusinsky was arrested earlier in the month and seen as a business rival to Kremlin insiders.
-Chief Rabbi of Moscow Pinchas Goldschmidt stated that his community would not recognize Lazar's election.
+Chief Rabbi of Moscow, Pinchas Goldschmidt, stated that his community would not recognize Lazar's election.
 Mikhail Chlenov, head of the Va'ad umbrella organization stated that Lazar's election meant that he was only elected Chief Chabad Rabbi in Russia.